 - Have a prior history of domestic violence in either your family or your abuser’s family (Battered Women’s Justice Project reports that a high percentage of military personnel witnessed parental abuse prior to enlistment.)

 You should know that no matter what, you have the right to live a life free from abuse.
-If you believe you are a victim of abuse, please contact your local domestic violence agency by calling the statewide, toll-free domestic violence hotline at (888) 774-2900.
+If you believe you are a victim of abuse, please contact your local domestic violence agency by calling the statewide, toll-free domestic violence hotline at 888-774-2900 (English) or 844-831-9200 (Español).
 While there are some situations when military social workers or other personnel cannot keep what you tell them confidential, please know that anything you say to our victim advocates is strictly confidential.

 Assisting military families experiencing domestic violence involves a partnership between the military family advocacy centers, victim service providers, law enforcement, faith-based community members, educators, local and state government, and the community.